JanetKalu/UDDL/README.md

 ```
 /com.epistimis.uddl/src/com/epistimis/uddl/formatting2/UddlFormatter.xtend
 ```
 It already contains a lot of work - but it is not yet complete.
 Nor is the sample UDDL file.
-Your task is to use what you see as an example and extend the code to properly format A) Everything you see in the existing UDDL file; B) A larger UDDL file that contains at least 3 of each of the things described in the Uddl.xtext file.
+Your task is to use what you see as an example and extend the code to properly format
+- [ ] Everything you see in the existing UDDL file;
+- [ ] One or more larger UDDL files that contains at least 3 of each of the things described in the Uddl.xtext file.

 Note that the exaxmple UDDL file you see is already partially formatted.
 That won't always be the case.
 You should create sample files that take worst case formatted files (there are at least 2 worst cases - at opposite ends of the spectrum) and make sure your formatting works on them as well.
 You can create those worst case formatted files starting from the sample file if you want.

 ## What you should submit
 Take as long as you want creating test files, and updating and testing your code changes.
 I don't expect you to completely finish though you're certainly